‘Flip Or Flop’ Scandal: Tarek And Christina El Moussa Blasted For Success Seminar Absence

 Flip or Flop stars Tarek and Christina El Moussa are under fire for their alleged absence during a series of recent house-flipping seminars.

-According to a new report, the Federal Trade Commission has received over 40 complaints in regard to Zurixx’s Success Path Education program over the past 5 years and Tarek and Christina El Moussa have been named in six of those complaints.
+According to a new report, the Federal Trade Commission has received over 40 complaints regarding Zurixx’s Success Path Education program over the past five years, and Tarek and Christina El Moussa have been named in six of those complaints.

 On January 9, Radar Online revealed that the HGTV stars teamed up with Zurixx to produce a 3-day seminar in which information on how to flip houses would be given.
 Although Tarek and Christina El Moussa never officially confirmed whether or not they would be in attendance during each of the seminars, fans claimed that the advertisements for the event insinuated that they would be there.